Feminist urbanism: Care work and gender roles

 Women who join the labor force struggle to care for children and housework and often delegate their responsibilities to lower-income women for low wages.
 Consequently, women involved in paid childcare are often forced to move away from their own children.
-Women who join the labor force, are often called “domestic failures”.
+Women who join the labor force are often called “domestic failures.”
 Professional women also find themselves having to work harder to compete in a male economy, are paid lower wages and sometimes feel obliged to sacrifice marriage or childbearing for independence and professional growth.
-The strong imbalance of reproductive labor and domestic responsibilities between genders has direct and destructive consequences to economic development, environmental sustainability, democracy, health, childcare, and the just development of cities.
+The imbalance of reproductive labor and domestic responsibilities between genders has direct and destructive consequences to economic development, environmental sustainability, democracy, health, childcare, and the just development of cities.

-Political scientist, Hannah Arendt, claimed that “the city is an organized memory, and in history women are the forgotten”.
+Political scientist Hannah Arendt claimed that “the city is an organized memory, and in history women are the forgotten.”
 Gender shapes the way that women can move through the city and the choices that are available to them.
-The way cities have been built has contributed to enforcing patriarchal family, social and labor roles.
+The way cities have been built has contributed to enforcing patriarchal family and social and labor roles.
 Geographical segregation, displacement, discrimination, and poverty have further influenced the urbanization processes and worsened women's quality of life.

-It is important to note, however, that women are a heterogenous group and differences in race, socio-economic status, education, income, sexual orientation, ethnicity, health, and other factors affect the degree and the ways in which patriarchal systems affect women's lives and urban experience.
+However, that women are a heterogenous group and differences in race, socio-economic status, education, income, sexual orientation, ethnicity, health, and other factors affect the degree and the ways in which patriarchal systems affect women's lives and urban experience.
 Indigenous and black women, for example, have been accused of contributing to urban crime for birthing uneducated and poor children.
-This type of discrimination has contributed to these women being more affected by processes of urban gentrification, neighborhood deterioration and have even been submitted to forced sterilization.
+This type of discrimination has contributed to these women being more affected by processes of urban gentrification and neighborhood deterioration and have been submitted to forced sterilization.

 Historically, cities have also offered women more freedom than rural communities.
-The options available to women are exponentially higher in cities due to their inherent demographic heterogeneity, size, and market-driven focus.
+The options available to women are higher in cities due to their inherent demographic heterogeneity, size, and market-driven focus.

-Decision-Making and Design of Urban Space
+Decision-making and design of urban space

 Built environments are said to reflect the values of the societies that built them.
 However, in industrial and post-industrial civilizations, built environments are often more a manifestation of the values specifically of the people with the power to build them.
-Jane Dark, a feminist geographer, defended that “any settlement is an inscription in space of the social relations in the society that built it, our cities are patriarchy written in stone, brick, glass and concrete”.
+Jane Darke, a feminist geographer, writes that “any settlement is an inscription in space of the social relations in the society that built it, our cities are patriarchy written in stone, brick, glass and concrete.”
 The built environment has a level of permanence and durability that if done conservatively can represent ideas that are no longer in line with the values and needs of the current communities.
 The commodification of space can also give place to a built environment that does not acknowledge, respond, or respect the historical, cultural, and social influence of a specific place, and thus buildings play an important role in normalizing or promoting inequality.
 The buildings and infrastructure that define our cities have a direct and significant influence in the way people live their lives and the choices that are available to them.